samsonajulor/chainlink-nft/README.md

 #### Mint the nft with the contract to sepolia testnet
 - RUN `npx hardhat run scripts/mintNFT.ts --network sepolia`

+#### Interact the nft with the contract to sepolia testnet
+- RUN `npx hardhat run scripts/interact.ts --network sepolia`

 #### Find the minted nft here
 [minted nft on opensea testnet]()